vmware-tanzu/velero/site/content/docs/main/restore-reference.md

 The page outlines how to use the `velero restore` command, configuration options for restores, and describes the main process Velero uses to perform restores.

 ## Restore command-line options
-To see all commands for restores, run `velero restore --help` To see all options associated with a specific command, provide the --help flag to that command.
+To see all commands for restores, run `velero restore --help`.

+To see all options associated with a specific command, provide the `--help` flag to that command.
 For example,  `velero restore create --help` shows all options associated with the `create` command.

-To list all options of restore, use `velero restore --help`.

 ```Usage:
   velero restore [command]